tcltk/tcl/doc/markdown/FileSystem.md

         Tcl_Obj **errorPtr);
 ```

 The return value is a standard Tcl result indicating whether an error occurred in the copying process.
 If an error does occur, the name of the file or directory which caused the error should be placed in *errorPtr*.
 Note that, *destPathPtr* is the name of the directory-name which should become the mirror-image of *srcPathPtr*.
 It is not the name of a directory into which *srcPathPtr* should be copied (i.e.\\ the function is much simpler than the Tcl level [file copy][file] subcommand).
-Finally, if the filesystem determines it cannot support the directory copy action, calling **Tcl\_SetErrno(EXDEV)** and returning a non-**TCL\_OK** result will tell Tcl to use its standard fallback mechanisms.
+Finally, if the filesystem determines it cannot support the directory copy action, calling **[Tcl\_SetErrno][SetErrno](EXDEV)** and returning a non-[TCL\_OK][catch] result will tell Tcl to use its standard fallback mechanisms.

 ## Loadfileproc

 Function to process a **Tcl\_FSLoadFile** call.
 If not implemented, Tcl will fall back on a copy to native-temp followed by a **Tcl\_FSLoadFile** on that temporary copy.
-Therefore it need only be implemented if the filesystem can load code directly, or it can be implemented simply to return **TCL\_ERROR** to disable load functionality in this filesystem entirely.
+Therefore it need only be implemented if the filesystem can load code directly, or it can be implemented simply to return [TCL\_ERROR][catch] to disable load functionality in this filesystem entirely.

 ```
 typedef int Tcl_FSLoadFileProc(